cognitedata/cdp-spark-datasource/README.md

 The project runs read-only integration tests against the Open Industrial Data project.
 Head over to https://openindustrialdata.com/ to get an API key and store it in the environment variable `TEST_API_KEY_READ`.
 To run the write integration tests you'll also need to set the environment variable `TEST_API_KEY_WRITE` to an API key to a project where you have write access.
+To run tests against greenfield set the environment variable `TEST_API_KEY_GREENFIELD` to an API key with read access to the project cdp-spark-datasource-test.

 ### Setting up
 First run `sbt compile` to generate Scala sources for protobuf.